freenas/freenas-docs/userguide/storage.rst

 Manual Setup
 ^^^^^^^^^^^^

+.. warning:: Make sure that the disks are correctly setup by verifying the selected Member Disks field choices and ZFS Extra field choices before proceeding.

 The :guilabel:`Manual Setup` button shown in :numref:`Figure %s <create_zfs_pool_volman_fig>`
 can be used to create a ZFS volume manually.
 While this is **not**